q231950/sputnik/README.md

 # 🛰 спутник

 ## Talk to  CloudKit.
-Server-to-server in Go.
+Server-to-Server in Go.

-> **Sputnik** enables you to connect to CloudKit from within your Golang package using the Server-to-server communication that CloudKit provides.
+> **Sputnik** enables you to connect to CloudKit from within your Go package or application using CloudKit's Server-to-Server Web Service API. **Sputnik** handles request signing for you and offers ways to interact with CloudKit directly from the CLI.

 ### Signing Requests